Meet the Makers

 Discover these must have beautiful keepsakes, offering spiritual comfort and a touch of enchantment to your everyday life.

-The Rupert Andrews Pottery has been established in 1974.
+Rupert Andrews Pottery was established in 1974.

 Unique Crackle Glaze on white stoneware that is fully water tight and functional.
 Creating and mixing his own glazes, finding precise temperatures of firings and understanding the delicate relationship between the nature of the glaze and subsequent crazing, he invented the technique of craze lines following his patterns creating intricate designs with swirls, waves, flowers and petals etc The process of creating craze lines is very intricate and requires extreme attention to detail, but the result is truly enchanting.